Holiday houses in Cumbria

 Cabin in Threlkeld

-Watson's Dodd pod is perfect for romantic, cosy nights away and to explore the beautiful picturess mountains right outside your door! this takes glamping to a new level.
-Head outside to it own private dining area overlooking blencathra which is the perfect place to enjoy a glass of wine after a day of exploring or read a good book.
+Clough Head pod is perfect for romantic, cosy nights away and to explore the beautiful picturess mountains right outside your door!
+This takes glamping to a new level.
+Head outside to it’s own private dining area overlooking Blencathra which is the perfect place to enjoy a glass of wine after a day of exploring or take a soak in the hot tub and read a good book!

 Popular amenities for Cumbria holiday rentals